-- Hand washing sinks are required in each food preparation and dishwashing area. (sect.
+1. Hand washing sinks are required in each food preparation and dishwashing area. (sect.
 344) How many hand sinks will be provided?
 (ONE (1) is probably not adequate for most full service extensive food prep establishments).
 Indicate locations clearly on the plans.

-Provide a copy of hand washing procedures describing when, where, & how to wash hands (sect 128 & 129).
-What is the recovery time, volume, and capacity of the hot water heater? (sect.
-329) Where will it be - 4.
+- 2. Provide a copy of hand washing procedures describing when, where, & how to wash hands (sect 128 & 129). - 3.
+What is the recovery time, volume, and capacity of the hot water heater (how many gallons is it and how fast can it produce more hot water, consult a plumbing contractor or provide specifications)? (sect.
+329) Where will it be located? - 4.
 At least one janitorial station shall be provided for the proper storage of maintenance equipment and cleaning supplies.
 The janitorial station should be conveniently located for maintenance of food service areas, but shall be separated from food preparation and food storage areas.
 Provide a mop rack over the janitorial sink for wet mops to drip-dry.
 Provide a broom rack to elevate items such as brooms and dustpans off the floor (sect.
 425).
 Indicate this location on the floor plan.